Paris is a wonderful city, but sometimes it's hard to know how to avoid the basic tricks.

 Tap water : Tap water is the most controlled product of the whole French food industry and it's available everywhere in Paris streets.
 Open your eyes in gardens, parks, town squares : there is always a drinking fountain around to fill your bottle.
 Here is a map.

-We all lived this terrible moment where you suddenly feel an emergency and... there is no toilet around or super long lines to enter in one.
+We all lived this terrible moment where you suddenly feel an emergency and... there is no toilet around or super long lines to enter in the next public toilets!

 Here are few tips to survive in Paris when you're out: